 The Alaska WWAMI Program Eligibility Committee will consider the evidence submitted with the application and will determine whether the Alaska WWAMI eligibility requirements have been met.
 The applicant bears the burden of proving that the eligibility requirements have been met.

-The Alaska WWAMI Eligibility Form can be downloaded here, in Acrobat/PDF format, or obtained directly from the UAA WWAMI Biomedical Program office.
+The Alaska WWAMI Eligibility Form can be downloaded here, in Acrobat/PDF format, or obtained directly from the UAA WWAMI School of Medical Education office.
 NOTE: Supporting documentation must be included with your Alaska WWAMI Eligibility Form.
 Please supply as much documentation as possible when you submit your form.
 Requests for additional documentation may delay the eligibility certification process.

 Deadline to submit WWAMI Eligibility Form and supporting documents: